Wervice/zentrox/README.md

 node index.js # Run zentrox main JS
 ```

+Zentrox only supports Linux at the time.

 After installing Zentrox, it will store it the server code in `~/zentrox` and the config, user data... in `~/zentrox_data`

-Zentrox will now be hosted on [https://localhost:3000](https://localhost:3000).
+It will now be hosted on [https://localhost:3000](https://localhost:3000).

-Depending on your your .crt and .key file, you may be prompted with a warning about the connection being insecure.
+Depending on your your SSL certificates, you may be prompted with a warning about the connection being insecure.
 You can ignore this.
 If you want to, you can get an official certificate for this, but your connection will still be fairly safe without one.

-## Usage
+## 🗃️ Usage

 After rebooting the server or closing Zentrox, you can restart it using: